wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 ---
 TL;DR: Yes!
 And [wealthbot.io](http://wealthbot.io) is the platform to prove that out.

-> Is Fintech ready for Open Source?
+> Is fintech ready for Open Source?

 The first time I asked this question was at a packed entrepreneurship festival l at the NYU Stern School of Business.